BladeRunnerJS/brjs-appcache/README.md

 Unsupported  | >= 0.9

 - BRJS 0.9 made some changes that prevent appcache from working.
 BRJS is [aware of the problem](https://github.com/BladeRunnerJS/brjs/issues/725).

-> Developers should branch from the 1.0.2 tag for stable development.
-The current state of master is for BRJS 0.9 support.